poburka/scorekeeper/README.md

-to be more easily developed and interpreted as compared to raw code, I also recommend a companion text file outlining each step in your data cleaning to maximize ease of interpretation when sharing with others (or your future self\!).
-Currently, scoresheets must be formatted in accordance with guidelines outlined in each of the ‘operation’ functions, and with steps that proceed in an appropriate order.
+to be more easily developed and interpreted as compared to raw code, I also recommend a companion text file outlining each step in your data cleaning to maximize ease of interpretation when sharing with others (or your future self!).
+Currently, scoresheets must be formatted in accordance with guidelines outlined in each of the ‘operation’ functions and with steps that proceed in an appropriate order.

 I recommend building a scoresheet step-by-step.
 Add one ‘step’ at a time in your data manipulaton and complete error checking by running